Xiaorui-Huang/uniqlo_tracker/readme.md

 python main.py
 ```

+**Note:** Due to the highly customized preferences for clothing items that
+each person would want to subscribe to, you will need to run this script on a
+personal machine or cloud hosting server and select a private topic of your own
+choice.
+All sensitive data will be maintained on that machine locally.

 The script will start monitoring the products listed in `products.json` and send notifications to the specified `ntfy_topic` whenever there's a change in price, stock status, or quantity (if low on stock).

 ## Adding or Removing Products

 You can interactively add or remove products to monitor by sending POST requests to the `ntfy_listen_topic` specified in your `config.yml` file.

+### Using curl

 To add a product: